Be-POPIA-Compliant/be-popia-compliant/README.md

 - to show a message if we disapprove of the use of our plugin on your website, especially if we determine that you do not comply with POPIA using the free version, but claims that you are compliant.

 https://py.bepopiacompliant.co.za/api/domainapicheck/$company_key
-- to validate your entered key for using the pro version in our database to ensure you are registered with us as a pro member.
+- to validate your entered key for using the PRO Version of Be POPIA Compliant Plugin in our database to ensure you are registered with us as a PRO Member.

 https://py.bepopiacompliant.co.za/api/domain/check_expiry/"server_name"
-- to check whether your pro membership has expired on our database.
+- to check whether your PRO Membership has expired on our database.

 == Installation ==
 == Install from WordPress Library ==